Do I need a VPN at home? The short answer is yes!

-If you’re really concerned about privacy and anonymity, you can also run Shadowsocks along with a VPN.
+If you’re really concerned about privacy, security, and anonymity, you can also run Shadowsocks along with a VPN.
 A few VPN services offer SOCKS5 proxy support out of the box, but if you make your own VPN from scratch, you’ll be able to use Shadowsocks without any issues.

 An older protocol that’s used for VPN-like functionality are Secure Shell tunnels, usually called SSH tunnels for short.
 This method wraps data in an additional layer of SSH encryption, which is practically unbreakable on its own.
 SSH is normally used to transfer files securely between a host and a remote server, but if you combine it with a VPN or simply use it for all of your online traffic, you’ll find it has an amazing ability to keep your data private, anonymous, and secure.

 The biggest downside to SSH tunnels is speed.
 SSH wasn’t designed for large amounts of traffic, especially not HD videos or torrent files.
 If you’re downloading anything more complex than a website, you’re bound to get frustrated.
 The upside is it’s easy to make an SSH tunnel on Linux and Mac systems (Windows users will have to do some extra work), and you can pair it with a VPN for some of the most powerful data protection possible.